 Have you ever been on an outward bound camping expedition?
 Did it turn out anything like Morris’s mousling Cub Scout trip?

-Morris would love to hear from you, so please feel free to hit the comments box.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares.
 Morris will get back to you mouse style.

 © All images and story content copyright of lynncf